dotnet/docs/includes/core-changes/corefx/5.0/createcountersetinstance-throws-invalidoperation.md

-### CounterSet.CreateCounterSetInstance now throws InvalidOperationException if instance already exist
+### CounterSet.CreateCounterSetInstance now throws InvalidOperationException if instance already exists

 Starting in .NET 5.0, <xref:System.Diagnostics.PerformanceData.CounterSet.CreateCounterSetInstance(System.String)?displayProperty=nameWithType> throws an <xref:System.InvalidOperationException> instead of an <xref:System.ArgumentException> if the counter set already exists.

 #### Change description

-In .NET Framework and .NET Core 1.0 to 3.1, you can create an instance of the counter set by calling <xref:System.Diagnostics.PerformanceData.CounterSet.CreateCounterSetInstance>.
+In .NET Framework and .NET Core 1.0 to 3.1, you can create an instance of the counter set by calling <xref:System.Diagnostics.PerformanceData.CounterSet.CreateCounterSetInstance%2A>.
 However, if the counter set already exists, the method throws an <xref:System.ArgumentException> exception.

-In .NET 5.0 and later versions, when you call <xref:System.Diagnostics.PerformanceData.CounterSet.CreateCounterSetInstance> and the counter set exists, an <xref:System.InvalidOperationException> exception is thrown.
+In .NET 5.0 and later versions, when you call <xref:System.Diagnostics.PerformanceData.CounterSet.CreateCounterSetInstance%2A> and the counter set exists, an <xref:System.InvalidOperationException> exception is thrown.

 #### Version introduced